 This permit is commonly needed by every artist who will be installing an artwork in the right-of-way.

-Who is responsible for the permit: The artist
+If your artwork is in the right-of-way but installed while general project construction in process, then a permit is not needed.

-- 1. As soon as you have the first draft of your engineering drawings, very soon after your mid-design review, and well before your final design review, check in with Nan Brown and ask about your project's needs. - Always copy your AIPP Coordinator on all communication related to your commission. - 2.
-Mark up your site plan to show where the sculpture is going to be located on the ground. - show at least 100' around your piece, and include a nearby intersection, so that it is clear where your work is to be located.
+1. As soon as you have your stamped engineering drawings, between mid-design and final design, send them to your AIPP Coordinator and ask about a TURP permit.

+2. Mark up your site plan to show where the sculpture is going to be located on the ground.

+Show at least 100' around your piece, and include a nearby intersection, so that it is clear where your work is to be located.

+3. An additional insurance bond will need to be purchased for any work done in the right-of-way.

-Nan Brown, Right of Way Management 512.974.7180 Nan.Brown@austintexas.gov
+4. Submit your application through the Right of Way Management Network (ROWMAN) at www.austintexas. gov/rowman.

+Evelyn Powers, Right of Way Management; (512) 974-2692 evelyn.powers@austintexas.gov